rukbotto/shell-scripts/README.md

 ### Git

-- `rmlb.sh`: Removes local branches which have their remote counterparts deleted.
+- `rmlb.sh`: Removes local branches which have their remote counterpart deleted.